conmaol/maglocunus/v/VPCs.md

     }
 ```

+Note that:

+>  `10.0.0.0/16` means all IPv4 addresses from `10.0.0.0` to `10.0.255.255`, a CIDR (Classless Inter-Domain Routing) block containing 65,536 IP addresses.
+>
+> `10.0.1.0/24` is a subnet of this containing `10.0.1.0` to `10.0.1.255` ie. 256 IP addresses.
+>
-You should be sure to choose a CIDR block (IP address range) that is large enough to accommodate your current resources and allows for scalability in future.
+> When configuring a VPC, be sure to choose a CIDR block large enough to accommodate your current resources and allows for scalability in future.

 Two VPC can be ‘peered’ (ie. connected) just in case their IP ranges do not overlap.